kaist-plrg/babel-study/paper/pldi23/coverletter.md

 paper.
 We agree that the paper would be more understandable if we included more illustrative figures and examples.
 However, because of the page limitation of the conference (still 20 pages), we decided not to include more illustrative figures and examples in the final version.
+However, we plan to include them in the extended version of the paper.

 ## Comment D5